 5 Quick Wins for eCommerce Websites

 Making the most of your eCommerce site needn’t be a struggle.
-Here are 5 ways you could give your site a boost in a matter of days:
+Especially if your abide by ecommerce store best practices but here are 5 ways you could give your site a boost in a matter of days:

 1. Make sure you have unique product descriptions

 Ensure you write unique, compelling and informative copy on each product page.
 If you have various pages of similar products (perhaps in different colours or sizes), there are a number of things you can do:

 - Use a canonical tag to point to the most popular product page

 - Combine the products onto one product page and use filters to vary colour and size

 - Write unique descriptions for each product page

 Whatever you decide, it’s important to avoid having duplicate blocks of text across your site.

 What to do if other websites sell your products

 Make sure your product pages go live first.
 You can put the pages live (without linking to them from the navigation if they’re seasonal) and use the Fetch as Google tool in webmaster tools to get them indexed straight away so Google sees your site as the original owner of that content.